mlabs-haskell/lambda-buffers/docs/catalyst10-reports/milestone-4.md

   - A versioning scheme for the git repository using git tags that follows semantic versioning is given in the [Releases page](https://github.com/mlabs-haskell/lambda-buffers/releases)

+  - Documentation for how the versioning scheme interplays with the monorepo setup is described in the [CONTRIBUTING.md](https://github.com/mlabs-haskell/lambda-buffers/blob/main/CONTRIBUTING.md)

 - [x] Optimized Nix build times.

   - This was fixed in [#233](https://github.com/mlabs-haskell/lambda-buffers/pull/233).